dphun123/CSC365ExerciseDiary/ExampleFlows.md

 # Example Flows

 ## 1. Diary Creation with New Entry
 Bob is a new user seeking to start tracking his exercises.
 He does not want to use a preset routine, but rather create his own.
-To do so, he must generate a new diary by calling PUT /diary/, in which he submits his routine, let us say [Monday, Wednesday, Friday], for days and NULL for copy_id.
-Then, with the diary_id, let us say 9001, he can add whatever exercises, let us say just bench press, he wants to a specific day, let us say on Monday, by calling PUT/diary/{diary_id}/{day}, in which he submits Bench_Press for Exercise, Chest for Type, and his goal weight and reps for goal_weight and  goal_reps.
+To do so, he must generate a new diary by calling POST /diary/, in which he submits his routine, let us say [Monday, Wednesday, Friday], for days.
+Then, with the diary_id, let us say 9001, he can add whatever exercises, let us say just bench press, he wants to a specific day, let us say on Monday, by calling POST/diary/{diary_id}/{day}, in which he submits Bench Press for Exercise and his goal weight and reps for goal_weight and goal_reps.
 With his diary set up, he can go to the gym and workout, after which he can add an entry to his diary.
-Let us say that Monday morning, he was able to bench press 225 pounds for 5 reps, then he would pass those values along with calling PATCH /diary/{Monday}/{Bench_Press}.
+Let us say that Monday morning, he was able to bench press 225 pounds for 5 reps, then he would pass those values and any comments he has along with calling PATCH /diary/{entry_id}.

 So, in order, he:
-* starts by calling PUT /diary/ and passing in [Monday, Wednesday, Friday] for days and NULL for copy_id to get a new diary with ID 9001.
+* starts by calling POST /diary/ and passing in [Monday, Wednesday, Friday] for days and NULL for copy_id to get a new diary with ID 9001.
-* then Bob calls PUT/diary/{diary_id}/{day} and passes in Bench_Press for Exercise, Chest for Type, and his goal weight and reps for goal_weight and  goal_reps.
+* then Bob calls POST/diary/{diary_id}/{day} and passes in Bench Press for Exercise, his goal weight for goal_weight and his goal reps for goal_reps.
-* while working out, he can record his progress by calling PATCH /diary/{Monday}/{Bench_Press} and passing in the numbers he was able to hit.
+* while working out, he can record his progress by calling PATCH /diary/{entry_id} and passing in the numbers he was able to hit and since it was an easy workout, he enters "easy" as a comment.

 ## 2. Diary Deletion